SAP-samples/teched2023-IN263/exercises/ex7/README.md

-## Test the Extension Application and Execute the End-to-End Scenario
+## Exercise 7 - Execute the End-to-End Scenario

 Now that you have successfully deployed the extension application in SAP BTP and completed the configurations in Microsoft Azure, SAP BTP and SAP S/4HANA, follow these steps to test the application.

+### 1. Trigger Process by Enabling Data Export

 1. Log in to Microsoft Azure Portal and navigate to **Resource Group** and choose your Azure IOT Central Application.
 Choose **Data Export**.
 Select to enable data export and wait till status becomes healthy.